Thursday, November 30, 2017

 All rituals have the potential to go wrong.
 I will not take the time now to list any of the many egregious over-beliefs (literalistic beliefs) in rituals, though it would be easy to do so.
 Besides, to focus on the over-beliefs would detract from the spirit of the ritual, and so I guard my words while ever maintaining my religious sobriety just in case I am needed as a designated driver (so to speak).

 Religions are full of rituals and those rituals can be truly powerful, although their power is not in magic, but in the effect they have on the human mind.
 The power is real nonetheless because ideas have consequences in the real world.
-And that is why those who administer the rituals have a big responsibility to see that the rituals and their theological interpretations are not carried out too far, beyond what makes this world a better place.
+And that is why those who administer the rituals have a big responsibility to see that the rituals and their theological interpretations are not carried out too far (not taken too literally), beyond what makes this world a better place.

 Thursday, August 18, 2011